arunprasathv/dotnet-lcssolution/README.md

 # dotnet-lcssolution
 Download the solution and run in Visual Studio 2015.
-Once the solution is able to  runn successfully go to swagger for testing scenarios.
+Once the solution is running successfully, please go to swagger for testing different scenarios.
   Swagger End point
   http://localhost:8080/swagger
 You can use Postman as well.

 End Point

 POST http://localhost:8080/api/LCS/FindLCS  - will accept multiple strings and stafies all the given requirements.

 POST http://localhost:8080/api/LCS/DynamicLCS - Will accept only two strings.
 Works with O(n2)

 complexity using dynamic programming.